ibm-cloud-docs/power-iaas/connect-azure-multicloud.md

 | Rate Limit | The speed of your connection in Mbps | |
 | Minimum Term | Select your term length |- No Minimum Term \n - 12 Months \n - 24 Months \n - 36 Months |
 | IBM Account ID | Your IBM Cloud account ID.
 Learn more on the [Managing your account, resources, and access documentation](/docs/account?topic=account-accountfaqs#account-details) | The account ID is a 32-character, unique account identifier. |
-{: caption="Table 3.
-Megaport Virtual Cloud Connection: IBM Cloud Worksheet" caption-side="bottom"}
+{: caption="Megaport Virtual Cloud Connection: IBM Cloud Worksheet" caption-side="bottom"}